European Robotic Arm: ERA control computer (ECC)

 The ECC is located towards the elbow of the ERA, and composes three main components; the Application Layer (AL), the Service Layer (SL), and the operating system (OS).
 The application layer contains the high level command, mission plan, and event handling; the service layer contains the main robot motion control loops, motion related checks and image processing; together the AL and SL constitute the Application software (ASW).
 Together the OS and ASW provide the main control the arm.

 Located with in the ECC's RISC subsystem is the ERA's main central processing unit (CPU).
 The main CPU is a Temic designed ERC32 with 10 MHz clock, addressing 1.5 megabytes (Mb) of memory, as well as 32 kilobytes (Kb) of ROM.

 The ECC's I/O subsystem includes an Intel 80C186 with 11 MHz clock addressing 16 kB ROM.
 It handles the communications between the RISC processor and the other subsystems of the ERA.

 The ECC's housekeeping subsystem includes an Intel 80C31 with 8 kB ROM.

 Joint subsystem

 Located in each wrist and in the elbow, there is one microprocessor that takes care of the bus communication, local inhibits, and safety checks, as well as general housekeeping.

-The communications of the Joint subsystem are handled by the Joint I/O which included an Intel 80C31 with 8 MHz clock, and 24kB of ROM, as well as communication through dual ported RAM.
+The communications of the Joint subsystem are handled by the Joint I/O which includes an Intel 80C31 with 8 MHz clock, and 24kB of ROM, as well as communication through dual ported RAM.

 The control of the subsystem was handled by an Intel 80C32 with 27 MHz clock, addressing 16 kB ROM and 8 kB DPRAM.
-The possessor ran high speed digital control loops.
+The processor ran high speed digital control loops.